mabrains/UART/README.md

 * After declaring the beginig of communication, data bits are sent followed by parity bit as a check followed by an end bit that declares the end of communication.

 **_The Baud Rate Generator Logic_**
-* This logic is generic and can work with different clock rate-values and different baud rates specified by the user.
+* This logic is generic and can work with different clock rate-values and, different baud rates specified by the user.
-* This Logic counts the number of baud pulses within the original clock specified by the user.
+* This Logic counts the number of baud pulses within the original clock.
-* This value is the total number of the original clock pulses per bit transmitted, by the baud rate specified by the user.
+* This value is the total number of pulses per bit.
-* This value will be shifted 8 times(divided by 16) for getting the divisor value.
+* This value will be shifted 8 times to the right (/16) for getting the divisor value.
 * The divisor value is used for generating the pulse used for sampling in the right time for transmission. .

 ## PnR flow using openlane: